-In addition to the tabular setting we study here, \eqref{eq: avg td update} has also been extended to linear function approximation \citep{tsitsiklis1999average,konda2000actor,wu2020finite,zhang2021finite}.
-Instead of using a look-up table $v \in \R^\ns$ to store the value estimate, linear function approximation approximates $v(s)$ with $\phi(s)^\top w$.
-Let $\Phi \in \R^{\ns \times K}$ be the feature matrix, whose $s$-th row is the $\phi(s)^\top$, and $w$ is the learnable weights.
-Linear function approximation reduces to the tabular method when $\Phi = I$.
-While \citet{tsitsiklis1999average} proves the almost sure convergence under assumptions such as linear independence of columns in $\Phi$ and $\Phi w \neq c e$ for any $c \in \mathbb{R}$, these conditions fail to hold in the most straightforward tabular case (where $I e = e$).
-However, under a non-trivial construction of $\Phi$, it can be shown that the results from \citet{tsitsiklis1999average} can be used to prove the almost sure convergence of \eqref{eq: avg td update} to a set in the tabular case.

-\citet{zhang2021finite} establishes the $L^2$ convergence of \eqref{eq: avg td update}, and also provides a convergence rate.
-However, it is well known that $L^2$ convergence and almost sure convergence do not imply each other.
-Our work improves upon both of these works by proving that the iterates converge to a fixed point almost surely.

-Finally, the~\eqref{eq: avg td update} algorithm has inspired the design of many other TD algorithms for average reward MDPs, for both policy evaluation and control, including \citet{konda2000actor, yang2016efficient, wan2021average, zhang2021policy, wan2020learning, he2022emphatic, saxena2023off}.
-We envision that our work will shed light on the almost sure convergence of those follow-up algorithms.
+Furthermore, the~\eqref{eq: avg td update} algorithm has inspired the design of many other TD algorithms for average reward MDPs, for both policy evaluation and control, including \citet{konda2000actor, yang2016efficient, wan2021average, zhang2021policy, wan2020learning, he2022emphatic, saxena2023off}.
+Because the operators in the average reward setting are not contractive, we envision that our work will shed light on the almost sure convergence of these follow-up algorithms.